 Yes.
 You can load a T-Pass and/or additional stored value on a CharlieCard or load a T-Pass on a CharlieTicket using the fare vending machines.
 Loading a T-Pass on a card or ticket is more affordable too—riders using tickets for single-rides and riders paying cash-on-board pay standard T fares plus a surcharge.

 Remember, there are two ways the fare vending machine can help you save money and avoid paying the surcharge: Add stored value and/or load a T-Pass on a CharlieCard, or load a T-Pass on a CharlieTicket.

 - Pay your fare

 - Buy a stored value CharlieTicket

 Onboard fare boxes don't have the full functionality of full-service in-station fare vending machines.
 Riders can't load a T-Pass or use credit or debit cards at fare box vending machines.

 If you're a cash-on-board customer, consider purchasing several rides at one time.
-Onboard fare box vending machines accept cash up to $20 and return change as stored value on a CharlieTicket or your existing CharlieCard.
-Remember: cash-on-board payments incur a surcharge.
-Consider using a CharlieCard to avoid paying more.
+Onboard fare boxes accept cash up to $20 and return change as stored value on a CharlieTicket.
+Consider using a CharlieCard, rather than cash to board, to avoid paying more.